• LOGIN

 order by decode (wi.end_date, NULL, ‘OPEN’, ‘CLOSED’), 4 desc;

-This query displays the parameter arguments in order for a Concurrent Program:
+This query displays the parameter arguments for a Concurrent Program:

 SELECT p.USER_CONCURRENT_PROGRAM_NAME “NAME”,